isomerpages/moe-southviewpri/_info-hub/P1 Registration&40Hr PV scheme/P1 Registration Exercise.md

 hesitate to contact the school.</p>
 <p><u>3.
 Application for 40 Hours Parent Volunteer (PV) scheme</u>
 </p>
-<p>The application period for Parent Volunteer Scheme 2025 is now open for
+<p>The 40H PV scheme application for 2025 is already closed.</p>
+<p>The next application window will open again is Apr 2026 for children born
-children born between 2 Jan 2020 and 1 Jan 2021 (both dates inclusive)
+between 2 Jan 2021 and 1 Jan 2022 (both dates inclusive) for Primary 1
-till 30 Apr 2025 (1 pm).
-<br>Please note that applications submitted without a clear proposal will
-not be considered and <u>appeals for late submission after closing will not be entertained</u>.
-<br>This scheme provides eligibility to register at South View Primary School
-under Phase 2B of the P1 Registration Exercise.
-While completion of the scheme qualifies you for Phase 2B registration, please note that it does NOT guarantee a place in the school.
-<br>Please read through the requirements carefully and click on the <a href="/files/2025_PV40_Application.pdf" rel="noopener noreferrer nofollow" target="_blank">link</a> in
-the document to apply.
+registration in 2027 and thereafter enrolment in 2028.
 <br>
-<br>Page last updated: 28 March 2025</p>
+<br>Page last updated: 30 April 2025</p>